The information below about dates and times may be impacted by COVID. Please call our parish office for up to date information - (781) 598-4907.

 3. Persons baptized Catholic in need of First Communion and/or Confirmation.

-Classes start in September.
-In celebrating this month of Our Lady’s final journey to God in her glorious Assumption, let us ask her motherly intercession to draw souls to the Sacred Heart of her Son.
+Classes start in September and continue through Easter.
 The Rite of Christian Initiation of Adults (RCIA) is a journey too — of conversion to God and what He intends for us.
 RCIA is the process by which persons who were never baptized or were baptized in another Christian tradition, become members of the Church, a people on pilgrimage to our Heavenly Father.
-To find out more or with questions please call the Collaborative Office at (781) 598-4907 or email firstname.lastname@example.org.
+To find out more or with questions please call the Collaborative Office at (781) 598-4907 or email [email protected].

 Maybe you go often or haven't been for a while - not a problem!
-Priests are available each Saturday at 3:00pm at both St. Mary's and Sacred Heart.
-Confessions are also available by appointment if you are nervous, want to talk or need a longer time.
+Confessions are available by appointment.

 First Confession - We offer first Confession classes each fall for elementary school children.
 If you are an adult and interested in going to Confession for the first time, we can help with that too.
 Please call the office so that we can set a time to meet with you.